vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 * Yoginī *

 The Yoginīof the title is the goddess Tripurasundarī.
-Amṛ tānanda, in his Dī, explains that she is so called because she manifests the coming together \( *yoga* \) of all the constitutive elements of the universe.
+Amṛtānanda, in his Dī, explains that she is so called because she manifests the coming together \( *yoga* \) of all the constitutive elements of the universe.
 She bears this name, he says, because she is eternally in union, *yoga* , with Śiva.

 These explanations are of some value insofar as they underscore the at once transcendent and immanent nature of the Goddess Śakti and her indissoluble union with Śiva.